audioxide/data/data/posts/20190501-reviews-nick-cave-and-the-bad-seeds-let-love-in.md

   blending between the lines of timpani, bells, piano, and organ.
 Lots of organ.
   The Bad Seeds set a perfect scene for Cave's poignant poetry.
 week: 190
+blurb: The arrangements are expansive and diverse, with coarse guitars blending between the lines of timpani, bells, piano, and organ.
+Lots of organ.
 ---
 author: Andre
 review: >-